Leica D-LUX Typ 109 vs Nikon D850

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4K/30p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D-LUX Typ 109 has an electronic viewfinder (2764k dots), while the D850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D850 has a higher magnification than the one of the D-LUX Typ 109 (0.75x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica D-LUX Typ 109 and Nikon D850 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The D850 has a touchscreen, while the D-LUX Typ 109 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.